Skip to content

 Terminal window

-claude mcp add albumi -- npx @albumi/mcp
+claude mcp add albumi -- albumi

 3. Generate a landscape from your documents